Vin4ter/LQTV-ui/README.md

 | Russia Language | N |

 # How Create your web Addon?
-Web addons - this is web app on cdn js, html5, css5 optimized for big screen.
-1)you can implement a web application in html5 js css for large screens and put it in special packages
+Web addons - this is web app on cdn js, html5, css5 optimized for big screen./n 1)you can implement a web application in html5 js css for large screens and put it in special packages
 2) After you have index.html and the application sources themselves, you can pack a special addon:
     1)In the root of the web application, create a text file addon.conf;